skyssolutions/lynxchan/src/be/Readme.md

 * `diskMedia`(Boolean): if set, media files and thumbs will be stored in disk instead of the database.
 * `captchaMode`(Number): level of captcha security.
 0 is easy, 1 is moderate and 2 is hard.
 Defaults to 1.
 * `disableEmail`(Boolean): silently disables sending any e-mails from the server.
+* `wsPort`(Number): port to be used for notification web socket.
+Can't be any of the other ports used.t
+* `wssPort`(Number): port to be used for secure notification websocket.
+A regular websocket won't work under a page loaded through ssl.
+It will use the same files used for regular ssl.
+Can't be any of the other ports used.
 * `latestPostsAmount`(Number): amount of posts to be displayed on the /last/ version of threads and on latestPostings.
 Defaults to 50.
 * `bypassValidationRange`(Number): maximum limit of the block bypass validation code that must be brute forced so the bypass can be used.
 A minimum of 1000 is recommended.